faosorios/fastmatrix/README.md

 ## Features

-Initial release (August 14, 2020) of **fastmatrix** package have implemented the following functions:
+Latest release (August 28, 2020) of **fastmatrix** package have implemented the following functions:
-* Operations envolving the duplication matrix, with minimum requeriments of storage.
-* Fast computation of Hadamard product using unrolled loops.
-* vec and vech operators to handle rectangular and square matrices.

-The next release (planned for August 31, 2020) includes the following additions:
 * Array multiplication (see for instance, Appendix A of Wei, 1998).
-* Operations envolving the commutation matrix, with minimum requeriments of storage.
 * Column-equilibration to rectangular matrices.
+* Fast computation of Hadamard product using unrolled loops.
 * Inner products and norms for matrices.
 * Lp norms for vectors.
+* Operations envolving the commutation matrix, with minimum requeriments of storage.
+* Operations envolving the duplication matrix, with minimum requeriments of storage.
 * Power method to compute the dominant eigenvalue and its associated eigenvector.
+* Sherman-Morrison formula.
 * Sweep operator for symmetric matrices.
-* Sherman-Morrison formula.
+* vec and vech operators to handle rectangular and square matrices.

 Our plan in the near future is the implementation of functions to handle:
 * Elimination and symmetrizer matrices.